I-am-PUID-0/DUMB_docs/docs/features/index.md

 5. **Allowing Streaming via Plex & Other Clients** by mounting content with rclone.

 ## 📌 Next Steps
-Explore the [Configuration](../features/configuration.md) section to understand how to set up and customize DMB according to your needs.
+Explore the [Configuration](../features/configuration.md) section to understand how to set up and customize DUMB according to your needs.